dvdmtw98/blog/Post Vault/articles/2021-03-04-overthewire-bandit-level-5-level-6.md

 ### Command Explanation

-*   **. :** Search the current working directory only
+* `.`: Search the current working directory only
-*   **-type f :** Look for files only (Exclude Directories)
+* `-type f`: Look for files only (Exclude Directories)
-*   **-size 1033c :** Look for files that are exactly 1033 bytes in size (Find uses "c" to represent bytes)
+* `-size 1033c`: Look for files that are exactly 1033 bytes in size (Find uses "c" to represent bytes)
-*   **-not -executable :** Find only non executable files
+* `-not -executable`: Find only non-executable files
-*   **-exec file {} + :** Execute the `file` command on all the results returns by find
+* `-exec file {} +`: Execute the "file" command on all the results returns by find

-**Note:** {} is an placeholder for the location where the names of the files found by find is going to be substituted.
+**Note:** {} is a placeholder for the location where the names of the files found by find are going to be substituted.
 The "+" sign is used to terminate the statement

-From the previous level we know that file command will return value "ASCII Text" for human readable files.
-So by using grep we are filtering the output to only show results with that contain that string
+From the previous level, we know that the file command will return the value "ASCII Text" for human-readable files.
+So by using grep we are filtering the output to only show results that contain that string

-**Note :** Grep is an command that is used to find patterns in string and is very helpful when trying to find files.
-For more examples refer the attached resources
+**Note:** Grep is a command that is used to find patterns in strings and is very helpful when trying to find files.
+For more examples refer to the attached resources

-The pipe `|` operator is used to pass the output of one command as the input of another command
+The pipe `|` operator is used for sending the output of one command as the input of another command

-Not that we have found the file lets view its contents
+Not that we have found the file let's view its contents

 ```
 cat ./maybehere07/.file2